ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 - Because we use GitHub, special commit tags that other projects may use, such as “Reviewed-by”, or “Signed-off-by”, are redundant and should be omitted.
 GitHub tracks who reviewed what and when.
 - Prefixing your commit message with a domain is acceptable, and we recommend doing so when it makes sense.
 However, prefixing the domain with the name of the repo is not useful.
 For example, making a commit entitled "mbed-drivers: Fix doppelwidget frobulation" to the `mbed-drivers` repo is not acceptable because it is already understood that the commit applies to `mbed-drivers`.
 Renaming the commit to "doppelwidget: Fix frobulation" would be better, if we presume that "doppelwidget" is a meaningful domain for changes, because it communicates that the change applies to the doppelwidget area of `mbed-drivers`.
 - All new features and enhancements require documentation, tests and user guides for us to accept them.
 Please link each pull request to all relevant documentation and test pull requests.
 - Avoid merging commmits.
-(Always rebase when possible.)<!-- Should we be stricter here? -> Do not merge your commits. -->
+(Always rebase when possible.)
 - Comment in the pull request on every change (rebase or new commits).
 This helps reviewers to be up to date with changes
 - Pull requests should fix a bug, add a feature or refactor.
 - Smaller pull requests are easier to review and faster to integrate.
 Use dependencies – split your work by pull request type or functional changes.
 To add a third-party driver, send it in a separate pull request, and add it as a dependency to your pull request.